beh74/pgassistant-blog/content/post/sql-guide.md

 ### General

-* Ensure the name is unique and does not exist as a [reserved keyword][reserved-keywords].
+* Ensure the name is unique and does not exist as a Postgresql keyword.
 * Keep the length to a maximum of 30 bytes—in practice this is 30 characters unless you are using a multi-byte character set.
 * Names must begin with a letter and may not end with an underscore.